VOLUNTEER IN PERU

 GVI VOLUNTEER PROGRAMS IN PERU

-Wildlife conservation volunteers in Peru participate in a range of activities all aimed at protecting the Amazon rainforest.
-Possible activities could include identifying species such as sloths, jaguars and ocelots or conducting research on the cloud forest ecosystem.
+Conservation volunteers in Peru participate in a range of activities all aimed at protecting and restoring the Amazon cloud forest.
+Possible activities could include identifying species such as jaguarundi, armadillo and ocelots or conducting research on orchids, ferns and mosses as well as the cloud forest ecosystem.

 They might also take part in camera trapping and biodiversity surveys as they visit the Yanachaga-Chemillen National Park.
 This park is home to an abundance of plant and animal species, as well as several indigenous communities, including the Ashaninka and Yanesha peoples.

-Travel to Central Peru to the Oxapampa-Ashaninky-Yánesha Biosphere Reserve, an area recognised by UNESCO for its rare cloud forest habitat and variety of rainforest species.
+Travel to Central Peru to the Oxapampa-Ashaninka-Yánesha Biosphere Reserve, an area recognised by UNESCO for its rare cloud forest habitat and variety of rainforest species.

-Your internship will be based in Yanachaga-Chemillen National Park where you will have the opportunity to take part in a range of wildlife conservation activities.
-This might include learning biological surveying and tracking techniques as well as conducting invertebrate surveys and capturing camera trapping data.
+Your internship will be based in the cloud forest, just 1km away from Yanachaga-Chemillen National Park, where you will have the opportunity to take part in a range of wildlife and terrestrial conservation activities.
+This might include learning biological surveying and tracking techniques, as well as conducting macroinvertebrate surveys and capturing camera trapping data.
+Develop or learn new skills around flora and fauna identification, monitoring mammals, birds, macroinvertebrates, as well as native trees, ferns, palms, lichens and orchids.

 The community in Oxapampa has highlighted English language skills as an area of growth that’s important to them.
 This is because being fluent in conversational English creates greater opportunities for more community members to succeed in a career in Peru’s booming tourism sector.